Greg Lambert (footballer)

 Gregory Bruce Lambert (born 1 March 1947) is a former Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

-Lambert came to South Melbourne from Corowa.
+Lambert came to South Melbourne from Corowa and initially represented Corowa FC juniors in the Hume Junior Football League.

 He spent most of his career as a back pocket defender and wingman.
 He transferred to VFA club Dandenong after his stint in the VFL.

 He captain-coached Mt Eliza to a premiership in 1983.